 We place mentors at the heart of our programme.
 For us, it is crucial that mentors benefit from the best professional development themselves, so that they can support their ECTs effectively and so that they are rewarded for the invaluable work they do for the sector.
-As well as face-to-face and virtual sessions to develop knowledge and skills in mentoring (aligned to the DfE Mentor Standards), access to extensive guidance and support resources on the ECF and full evidence base, a new induction package has been developed.
-This induction supports in covering core content, ensuring that all mentors can access foundational information and professional development immediately and consistently.
+As well as face-to-face and virtual sessions to develop knowledge and skills in mentoring (aligned to the DfE Mentor Standards), access to extensive guidance and support resources on the ECF and full evidence base, a new induction package has been developed, covering core content and ensuring new and non-standard mentors can access foundational information and professional development immediately and consistently.

 As part of the induction package, to supplement the reading and reflection and to encourage mentors to engage critically with the evidence base, we have also added Year 1 podcasts for each Block for mentors to access which pull out key ideas from research, offering examples, anecdotes and reflection questions so that mentors can listen on the go.
-The induction package also includes an introduction to the online platform, ECPDP, ECF and instructional coaching.